huangyuxiang03/huangyuxiang03.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 <!-- I am a 4th year undergraduate student of Dept. of Computer Science and Technology of Tsinghua University, Beijing, PRC, with a 3.92/4.00 overall GPA.  -->
-I am an incoming Ph.D Student of Prof. [Zhiyuan Liu](https://nlp.csai.tsinghua.edu.cn/~lzy/) @TsinghuaNLP(https://nlp.csai.tsinghua.edu.cn/) starting from 2025 Fall.
+I am an incoming Ph.D Student (starting from 2025 Fall) of Prof. [Zhiyuan Liu](https://nlp.csai.tsinghua.edu.cn/~lzy/) @[TsinghuaNLP](https://nlp.csai.tsinghua.edu.cn/), Tsinghua University, Beijing, P.R.
+China.
 My research interests lie in efficient AI and machine learning systems, especially in LLM inference systems.
 My recent target is to develop efficient long-context processing algorithms and system frameworks and enhance LLM inference speed.
 In the future, I'd say that long-CoT inference acceleration would be something interesting.
 I believe in the idea that test-time scaling is a way to AGI, and I, and my labmates are working hard towards it.
 I'm currently working in TsinghuaNLP as a final-year undergraduate student, and I work closely with [Weilin Zhao](https://achazwl.github.io/) (PhD.
 Candidate), [Xu Han](https://thucsthanxu13.github.io/) (Research Assist.
 Prof.) and [Zhiyuan Liu](https://nlp.csai.tsinghua.edu.cn/~lzy/) (Assoc.
 Prof.).
 I have published papers in COLM and EMNLP, with a citation of <a href='https://scholar.google.com/citations?user=nvCXW78AAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>.